Optimal mean value estimates beyond Vinogradov's mean value theorem: Preliminaries and preparatory steps

-Our goal in this section is the proof of Theorem \ref{T1.2}.
-Before delving into the core of the argument, we pause to introduce some notation and establish a mean value estimate that will be of use in our subsequent discussion.
-For $2 \le l \le k$ we define the exponential sum $K_l(\balp; X, H)$ by putting
+Our goal in this and the next section is the proof of Theorem~\ref{T1.3}.
+Before delving to the core of the argument, we pause to introduce some notation and establish a mean value estimate that will be of use in our subsequent discussion.
+For $2 \le l \le k$ we define the exponential sum $K_l(\balp; Z, H)$ by putting

 and we write

 Then, with the standard notation associated with Vinogradov's mean value theorem in mind, we put